-Platelet concentrates are used to prevent bleeding in asymptomatic severe thrombocytopenia (platelet count < 10,000/μL), for bleeding patients with less severe thrombocytopenia (platelet count < 50,000/μL), for bleeding patients with platelet dysfunction due to antiplatelet drugs but with normal platelet count, for patients receiving massive transfusion that causes dilutional thrombocytopenia, and sometimes before invasive surgery, particularly with extracorporeal circulation for > 2 h (which often makes platelets dysfunctional).
+Platelet concentrates are also sometimes used before invasive surgery, particularly with extracorporeal circulation for > 2 h (which often makes platelets dysfunctional).
 One platelet concentrate unit increases the platelet count by about 10,000/μL, and adequate hemostasis is achieved with a platelet count of about 10,000/μL in a patient without complicating conditions and about 50,000/μL for those undergoing surgery.
 Therefore, 4 to 6 units of random donor platelet concentrates are commonly used in adults.

 Platelet concentrates are increasingly being prepared by automated devices that harvest the platelets (or other cells) and return unneeded components (eg, RBCs, plasma) to the donor.
 This procedure, called cytapheresis, provides enough platelets from a single donation (equivalent to 4 to 6 random platelet units) for transfusion to an adult, which, because it minimizes infectious and immunogenic risks, is preferred to multiple donor transfusions in certain conditions.

-Certain patients may not respond to platelet transfusions, possibly because of splenic sequestration or platelet consumption due to HLA or platelet-specific antigen alloimmunization.
-These patients may respond to multiple random donor platelets (because of greater likelihood that some units are HLA compatible), platelets from family members, or ABO- or HLA-matched platelets.
+Certain patients may not respond to platelet transfusions (called refractoriness), possibly because of splenic sequestration, platelet consumption due to DIC, or destruction due to HLA or platelet-specific antigen alloimmunization (and immune-mediated destruction).
+If patients are refractory to transfusion, they are tested for alloimmunization if possible.
+Patients with immune-mediated destruction may respond to multiple random donor platelets (because of greater likelihood that some units are HLA compatible), platelets from family members, or ABO- or HLA-matched platelets.
 HLA alloimmunization may be mitigated by transfusing WBC-depleted RBCs and WBC-depleted platelet concentrates.